Overtime Sheet: How to Make + Free Templates for Excel

 You should then select cell L1, where you will indicate overtime pay.
 For example, Mary’s weekly overtime will be the product of B2*J2*1.5.
 Your table should now appear as shown below:

-Once you have all your values, you can calculate the total pay for each employee by adding their standard pay and overtime pay, i.e., add the values in K2 to L2 to calculate Mary’s total pay.
+Once you have all your values, you can calculate the total pay for each employee by adding their standard pay and overtime pay, i.e., adding the values in K2 to L2 to calculate Mary’s total pay.
 For each of the steps in this section, you can autofill each column by highlighting it and selecting the autofill tab once you input the formula.

 Once satisfied with your details, you may format your overtime sheet by changing the colors of each column or row by highlighting the column and selecting the color tab at the top menu.
 You can then save your template for future use.